CSAllenISD/2023-ISP-ModelScheduler/README.md

 # 2023-ISP-ModelScheduler
-# This is the main release branch, do not push directly to this branch.
-Please use 'development' instead.
+# This is the development branch, directly all experimental changes to this branch.
+Do not use 'main'.

 ## Project Members:
 * Logan-Rohlfs - Software Engineer